-All serious brain fog symptoms are usually more severe than when you have a typical brain fog (forgetting your keys or having a cloudy mind every Monday, for example).
+All serious symptoms are usually more severe than when you have a typical brain fog (forgetting your keys or having a cloudy mind every Monday, for example).
 They are consistent and have a much greater effect on you.

 As previously mentioned, brain fog is not a medical condition, but a symptom of one.
 There are many different medical conditions which can cause brain fog.
 Like brain fog symptoms, triggers depend on the person’s situation, health, and other significant factors.
 The following are some of the most common causes of brain fog:

 - Stress (physical or psychological or both)

 - Unhealthy Sleeping Habits